-Lindsey Ortiz, President of the Board of Directors
+Lindsey Ortiz, Vice President of the Board of Directors

 Lindsey Ortiz has been a long time animal lover with previous volunteer work and employment in local no-kill shelters and rescues.
 Lindsey and her husband Landon adopted their first pittie in 2009 and became forever advocates for the breed.
 Lindsey began serving as Event Chair for Love-A-Bull in 2010 and joined the Board in 2014.
 Lindsey uses her background in non-profit fundraising to organize and plan Love-A-Bull events throughout the year with amazing volunteers by her side.
 Lindsey prides herself on comradery with the team of volunteers that dedicate their time and talents to help raise funding for the organization.
 Lindsey is now a proud mother of a future pittie loving little girl named Kenzie and will instill her passion of animals as she grows up to be a future Love-A-Bull volunteer.
 Kenzie has 4 four-legged babies including Julie a pittie, Vinnie a 100lb pittie mix, Kobe her dachshund mutt and her best friend, a blind chihuahua named Georgie.
 Lindsey will forever be a proud pittie mom, advocate, and educator for the breed.

 Amber Mitchell, Secretary of the Board of Directors